Being a landlord can be difficult.

 Ensuring the security and well-being of your property is paramount.
 This is why finding responsible tenants is one of the most crucial aspects of being a landlord.

-That’s why thoroughly vetting applicants before offering a lease is so crucial, as it provides a sense of security and protection for your property.
+This is why vetting applicants before offering a lease is so crucial.
+It provides a sense of security and protection for your property.

 Get tenant references